andrewbriand/cse599g1-final/index.md

 ### Search Algorithm

-The final search algorithm was evaluated on its win-rate against an MCTS-based AI with a hand-coded policy that I created last year (currently around 50th place on the codingame.net leaderboard).
-The amount of rollouts the network-based search and the hand-coded search were permitted to perform was varied to examine its effect on win-rate.
+The policy network alone and the final search algorithm were evaluated on their win-rates against an MCTS-based AI with a hand-coded policy that I created last year (which was around 50th place on the codingame.com leaderboard at the time).

 ## Results
 ### Phase 1